 Catapults were installed for the sake of fuel efficiency during takeoff, and were operated by linear motors.
 The acceleration shuttles could be fitted with either bridles for carried fighters, or hooks for RX mobile suits.
 Each ship had four catapults, and RX mobile suits used two at a time.
 Blast deflectors were located behind the catapults.

 Due to its shape, the White Base class had fairly limited armament, most of which consisted of close defense weapons with short ranges.
-Its major weapons were a 52 cm gunpowder-based dual cannon which served as its main gun, and two dual mega particle cannons.
-It had no secondary guns, and its other weapons consisted of 18 dual machine guns and 32 missile launchers.
+Its major weapons were a 52 cm gunpowder-based twin cannon which served as its main gun, and two twin mega particle cannons.
+It had no secondary guns, and its other weapons consisted of 18 twin machine guns and 32 missile launchers.

 The first ship of the class, the White Base for which it was named, is said to have been equipped with two kinds of mega particle cannon.
 One had two short barrels set side by side around a targeting sensor, and the other had two longer barrels set one on top of the other.
 It's not clear when the replacement was made, but it's reported that it was equipped with the former during Operation Odessa and the latter when it docked at Side 6.
 It's generally believed that the switch was made during its special overhaul at Jaburo.